zakaria-a-khan/zakaria-a-khan.github.io/README.md

 Welcome to my personal website repository!

 I am a final-year student at **Wayne State University**, majoring in **Physics** and **Chemistry**.
-This website serves as an online portfolio where I share information about my academic background, research interests, and professional achievements.
+This website serves as an online portfolio where I share information about my academic background, research interests, and achievements.

 ## About Me